Back up a SQL Server from the VM blade

 5. Once the operation is completed, you'll see the vault name in the banner.

-Vault name appears in banner
+Screenshot shows the Vault name in banner.

 6. Select the banner to go the vault view, where you can see all the registered VMs and their protection status.

-Vault view with registered VMs
+Screenshot shows the Vault view with registered VMs.

 7. For non-marketplace images, the registration may be successful, but configure backup may not be triggered until the Azure Backup extension is given permission on the SQL Server.
 In such cases, the Backup Readiness column reads Not Ready.
 You need to assign the appropriate permissions manually for non-marketplace images so configure backup can get triggered.